olafglad/clipSlots/README.md

 Ctrl + 3           →  pastes slot 3, just like Cmd+V
 ```

 That's it.
 Works with plain text, images, screenshots, files from Finder, rich text from browsers — anything your clipboard can hold.
+Keybindings are fully configurable — use whatever modifier + key combo you want.

 <!-- TODO: terminal demo GIF here -->